meriyah/meriyah/README.md

 - [RegExp duplicate named groups](https://github.com/tc39/proposal-duplicate-named-capturing-groups)

 In addition, RegExp v flag (unicodeSets) only works on Nodejs v20+ and latest browsers.

+Use `validateRegularExpressionWithRuntime: false` if you want consistent behavior in different environments or don't need errors for invalid RegExp.

 ## Installation